Professor Francisco Leyva-León

 His NHS and private medical practice both involve a wide range of clinical conditions including angina, heart attacks and hypertension.
 His special interests include heart failure, cardiomyopathies, arrhythmias, pacemakers, cardiac device therapy (cardiac resynchronisation therapy) and implantable cardioverter defibrillators (ICDs).
 His imaging interests include cardiovascular magnetic resonance imaging (MRI) and cardiac computed tomography (CT).

 He is past President of the British Society of Cardiovascular Magnetic Resonance (BSCMR) and has been a clinical advisor to the National Institute of Clinical Excellence (NICE) on the national guidelines for Heart Failure, Cardiac Devices and Drug Therapy.
-He is currently a member of the European Society of Cardiology clinical guidelines committee for heart failure and the clinical guidelines committee for pacing and complex device therapy.
+He has been a member of the European Society of Cardiology clinical guidelines committee for heart failure and the clinical guidelines committee for pacing and complex device therapy.
 He is a Fellow of the Royal College of Physicians (FRCP), the American College of Cardiology (FACC), past Chair of the Health Economics Group and past Advocacy Chair of the European Heart Rhythm Association (EHRA).

 American College of Cardiology